ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

         * `effect` - describes visual effects that relate to the item
         * `rival` - describes other components fulfilling a similar function
     * MAY contain a text field `background` that gives academic information
-    * MUST contain a text field `context` that describes occurences and prevalence of the control if the method describes a concrete UI component.
+    * SHOULD contain a text field `context` that describes occurences and prevalence of the control if the method describes a concrete UI component.
       If the method represents an abstract node in the in the Kitchen Sink taxonomy it MUST NOT contain a `context` field.